tigergraph/ecosys/README.md

 You may specify IP address and port as needed.
 Please change 'http' to 'https' when SSL is enabled.

 For each ResultSet, there is only one column, which is a JSON object, representing each print statement in GQuery.
-You may use any JSON library to parse it.
+You can use any JSON library to parse the returned JSON object.
 ```
 Properties properties = new Properties();
 properties.put("token", "84d37c434950e7e54339057e93af72de79728ba7");